-Below are examples of sea cucumbers I’ve run across on Pacific Northwest shores.
-It’s a scant list.
-My organization follows Lamb and Hanby (2005).
-Common names are my choice.
-I refer toWoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
-Biodiversity of the Central Coast’s Echinoderms page is full of great information on cucumbers.
-These cucumbers, at least Cucumaria miniata, are also covered in the books, field guides, and identification resources listed at the bottom of the page.
+Below are a few examples of sea cucumbers living on Pacific Northwest shores.
+The photos are from northern Oregon unless noted.
+My organization loosely follows Lamb and Hanby (2005) and common names, if I use them, are my choice.
+These cucumbers, and many more, are covered by experts in the books, field guides, and identification resources listed at the bottom of the page.

 References